Pipe Creek Elementary School

-Maconaquah School Corporation
+Maconaquah Middle School

 Welcome to Maconaquah School Corporation Food and Nutrition Services.
 The Federal Government passed new regulations in January 2012 regarding the contents of school lunches beginning with the 2012-2013 school year.

 We are now required to serve larger portions of fruits and vegetables.
 We must offer 1/2 cup of dark green vegetables, 3/4 - 1 1/4 cups of red/orange vegetables, 1/2 cup of legumes (beans), 1/2 cup of starchy vegetables, 1/2 - 3/4 cup of other vegetables, and 1- 1 1/2 cups of additional vegetables from any category.
 The amount served depends on the grade level of the student.
 Students in ALL grades must take no less than 1/2 cup of fruit and/or vegetables.

 You can go to www.choosemyplate.gov and look under the My Plate tab to see what qualifies under these categories.
 The students will be seeing new items this year, and we ask you to encourage your son/daughter to try them out.